WinterPhoenix-602/ValleyOfTheStars/README.txt

 ---

+## Known Bugs

+- Questlines: The questline feature has been recently implemented and is currently non-functional.
+We are actively working on resolving this issue and plan to have it functioning properly in future updates.
+Thank you for your understanding.

+---

 ### Contact Information

 For any inquiries or issues regarding the Valley of the Stars project, please contact the author via email: